Storage device: floppy disk drive (FDD) and hard disk drive (HDD)

 Track, cluster, sector in HDD

-The surface of magnetic disk is covered with a thin layer of magnetic substance.
-Initially, the magnetic particles have no direction, when the magnetic head is passed, the magnetic particles are arranged into directional particles.
+The magnetic disk has a thin layer of magnetic material on its surface.
+At first, the magnetic particles have no orientation.
+When the magnetic head passes over them, these particles align themselves directionally.

-During data recording: The electrical signal is fed into the magnetic head to transform magnetic particles into very small magnets.
-The direction of the magnetic particles depends on the input electrical signal is 0 or 1.
+During the writing process: The electrical signal is sent to the magnetic head.
+This turns magnetic particles into tiny magnets, with the direction of the magnetic particles determined by whether the input electrical signal is 0 or 1.

-During data reading: The magnetic head scans the surface of the magnetic platter along tracks.
-At the intersection of the magnetic particles with head, the magnetic field changed and induced on the magnetic head an electric pulse.
-The electrical pulse is taken as a 0 or 1 signal.
+During the reading process: The magnetic head moves along tracks on the surface of the magnetic platter and scans the magnetic particles.
+When the magnetic particles pass under the head, they induce an electric pulse that is interpreted as a 0 or 1 signal.

 working principle of HDD

-Cache of HDD in the hard drive is responsible for temporarily storing data during the working process of the hard drive.
-The amount of cache memory in the hard disk drive is usually a few MB (4MB, 8MB, 16MB,…).
+The cache of an HDD temporarily stores data during the hard drive’s working process.
+The amount of cache memory in an HDD is typically a few MB (e.g. 4MB, 8MB, 16MB, etc.).

-Connection are technical regulations that help to connect the HDD and the mainboard.
-HDD connection standards such as:
+Connections are technical regulations that help connect the HDD and the mainboard.
+HDD connection standards include:

 • ATA/PATA/IDE